Overview of DUI Laws in California

 Post Conviction (DUI Probation)

-If the case resolves with a conviction then the probation period can last for 3 to 5 years.
+If misdemeanor charge resolves with a conviction then the informal probation period can last for 3 to 5 years.
 In most cases, a first DUI is 3 years and can be expunged afterward probation.
 For 2nd DUIs the probation period is 5 years.

 Can I Drive after being arrested for an Orange County DUI?